Slimefun-Addon-Community/AdvancedTech/README.md

 # Advanced Tech (WIP)
 ![AdvancedTech](Images/Logo/logo.gif)

 Introducing AdvancedTech, an immersive add-on for the popular Minecraft plugin Slimefun.
-This Addon Brings Exciting New Things Like Handheld Diggers,
+This Addon Brings Exciting New Things Like Handheld Diggers, and, New Solar Panels!

 ## Dependencies
 This Addon Needs the Slimefun4 Plugin.